 Defining Words and Worlds

 We’ve written quite a bit about Indigenous language revitalization on this blog, but I don’t think we’ve ever taken the time to thoroughly explain what it is.
 Here’s an attempt to do that.
 It’s long, I know, but there’s actually a lot packed into those three words!
-I welcome your feedback, questions, and critiques as thinking through this concept is part of my new journey as a settler scholar in this field.
+I welcome your feedback, questions, and critiques as thinking through this concept is part of my new journey as a non-Indigenous scholar in this field.

 First things first: Defining Indigenous

 Indigenous Language Revitalization (ILR) refers to efforts to reverse the declining use of Indigenous languages around the world.
 Indigenous languages are the original languages spoken by Indigenous peoples.
 While the term indigenous can simply mean “originating or occurring naturally in a particular place”, Indigenous peoples refers more specifically to the descendants of the original inhabitants of regions that have been colonized, settled, or otherwise occupied.* Indigenous peoples often have a strong connection to particular lands, as well as distinct cultural, social, economic, and political traditions that have been adversely affected by settlement on their traditional territories and subordination by settler groups.
 I capitalize this use of the term Indigenous as a proper noun, just as terms like Spaniard and Russian are capitalized in English.